tomjaguarpaw/H2/posts/git-rebase-conflicts.md

    * look at `git show REBASE_HEAD`

-3. Observe the state of the base branch.
+3. Observe the state of the base branch at each conflict region.

    * Either look at the top hunk of the marked conflict, or

    * look at `git show HEAD:<filename>`

-4. Apply the logical change that the rebased commit was trying to make to the state of the base branch.
+4. Apply, to the state of the base branch, the logical change that the rebased commit was trying to make.

    This will probably be easiest to do by editing the top hunk of the conflict.